HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

 ## Context and Problem Statement

-The Beta.Grants.Gov platform will need to consume data and apply additional load to the database, that the database was not planned to support.
-Therefore, we will replicate the data for the Beta.Grants.Gov work so it will have a negligable impact on the database for replication related tasks and still provide up-to-date production data.
+The Beta.Grants.Gov platform will need to consume data and apply additional load to the database that the database was not planned to support.
+Therefore, we will replicate the data for the Beta.Grants.Gov work so it will have a negligible impact on the database for replication related tasks and still provide up-to-date production data.

 ## Decision Drivers